 88015-02 INSPECTION REQUIREMENTS AND GUIDANCE

 Guidance in this inspection procedure is understood to be generic; individual licensees may use different terminology (e.g., for criticality analyses, audits and assessments), and may be subject to differing license requirements.
-In all cases, inspectors should be familiar with the licensee’s specific license commitments conditions, and should adapt the guidance in this procedure accordingly.
-Unless otherwise indicated, inspection requirements are to be .
+In all cases, inspectors should be familiar with the licensee’s specific license commitments, conditions, processes, and activities and should adapt the guidance in this procedure accordingly.
+Consult with the project inspectors and other NCS inspectors as needed to help in adapting this procedure to a licensee.
+Unless otherwise indicated, inspection requirements are to be completed over the course of the inspection year.

 02.01 Criticality Analysis.